Web Video: Acquisitions Incorporated

 - Breaking the Fourth Wall: In Episode 6, Wil deliberately mugs to the audience after pointing out a new feature in D&D Next, in mock shill.
 And is then disappointed when the DM won't reward him with a bonus on his next roll.

-- Chekhov's Skill: Soon after his return in season 8, Viari gains Inspiration, allowing him or any party member reroll a single d20 later on.
+- Chekhov's Skill: Soon after Viari's return in season 8, he gains Inspiration, allowing him or any party member reroll a single d20 later on.
 It ends up saving Omin's life during the final confrontation.

 - City with No Name: It is never explained where exactly season 6 (a.k.a.
 "The Lost Episode") takes place.
-In the end of season 5, the party travels from their home plane (the Points of Light, as established very early in season 1) to the Forgotten Realms, but something goes wrong and they wake up in a strange temple.
+In the end of season 5, the party travels from their home plane (the Nentir Vale, as established very early in season 1) to the Forgotten Realms, but something goes wrong and they wake up in a strange temple.
 Season 7 explains that the Darkmagic Estate crash landed near Waterdeep, so it can be presumed that the lizardmen found it while the party was out cold and dragged them to their temple.
 On the other hand, Omin's divine spells still work as if they were on their home plane (Avandra has no presence in the Realms, causing him to briefly lose his powers in season 7), while Danielle the Drow somehow speaks actual French, additionally implying a connection of the place to Real Life...
+Season 9 sees Danielle return in the Underdark, lending credence to TLE taking place on Faerun, but the questions of Omin and Aeofel's divine powers and Danielle's French are still open.

 - Content Warnings: Most published recordings of the AI's sessions are prefaced by a warning along the lines of "This podcast features adults, using adult language.
 You Have Been Warned."
 The only ones that aren't are the very first three podcasts of season 1.